csula/cs3220-summer-2017/SYLLABUS.md

 * C+: 74 to 76
 * C: 70 to 73
 **Undergraduate students are required to obtain a grade 70 or above to pass the course**

+## Lab rules

+In lab, everything is open (books, notes, internet, friends, colleagues).
+In other word, you are free to ask for helps in order to finish the lab in time.

+There is only one rule to the lab -- all lab works are due in class unless notify otherwise.
+All the requirements to the lab will be given in class, and lab work will be due by the end of class.

+## Midterm/final rules

+Rules for midterm & final are very similar to lab --

+* Open book/note
+* Open internet
+* All works are due in class
+* You may ask question to clarify if you are not clear what question is

+Except the following difference:

+* No discussion/IMs with your friends&colleagues
+* Not like lab, I will noe be helping you out in midterm&final

 ## ADA Statement